hmZa-Sfyn/Quacko/docs/README.md

 Included has some useful utilities like `formatter` and `highlighter`.

-The formatter utility can format the magpie language.
+The formatter utility can format the Quacko language.
-The highlighter utility can highlight the magpie language to console or html.
+The highlighter utility can highlight the Quacko language to console or html.

 You could also combine the two utilities: